July 11, 2022

 While the impending resumption of classroom learning in fall isn’t certain, parents will have to plan with that eventuality in mind.
 This would mean not just getting their children ready for in-person schooling, but also getting themselves ready for what that may mean for them and their health.

-There are major doubts as to how schools will handle the influx of students and observe safe social distancing – especially among younger children – when they finally open.
-Some people consider children to be “super spreaders” given their penchant for playing with and touching each other.
+There are major doubts as to how schools will handle the influx of students and observe the safe social distancing, especially among younger children, when they finally open.
+Some people consider children to be “super spreaders,” given their penchant for playing with and touching each other.
 Besides, there are growing fears that children could spread the virus from school to their homes and vice versa.

 There have been established links between a healthy immune system and quicker recovery from COVID-19 and other viral infections.
-Regardless, practicing good personal hygiene and strict social distancing are currently the best ways to prevent yourself from contracting the virus.
+Regardless, practicing good personal hygiene and maintaining strict social distance are currently the best ways to prevent yourself from contracting the virus.

-Below are five essential ways that parents can boost their immune system and stay healthy in preparation for Autumn;
+Below are five essential ways that parents can boost their immune systems and stay healthy in preparation for Autumn;

 1. Get good and quality sleep

 Adults are urged to get at least 7 hours of sleep.
 The amount of sleep you get and your immunity are intertwined.
-As highlighted in this study, poor quality sick can leave you more vulnerable to sickness.
+As highlighted in this study, poor-quality sleep can leave you more vulnerable to sickness.

-Children are required to have longer sleeps, around 8 – 10 hours and infants can sleep as much as 14 hours.
-Some helpful tips for sleeping more include staying away from gadgets or electronic devices that may disrupt your sleep pattern.
+Children are required to have longer sleep, around 8 – 10 hours and infants can sleep as much as 14 hours.
+Some helpful tips for sleeping better include staying away from gadgets or electronic devices that may disrupt your sleep pattern.